kalyanivanga2005/PRODIGY_WD_03/README.md

 ---

+## ⭐ Acknowledgement

+This project was developed as part of the **Web Development Internship at Prodigy InfoTech**.

+Thanks to **Prodigy InfoTech** for providing the opportunity to learn and build practical web development projects.

+---

-## ⭐ Support
+## ⭐ Show Your Support

-If you found this project interesting, consider giving the repository a ⭐.
+If you like this project, consider giving the repository a ⭐ on GitHub.

-Thanks for checking out my Tic-Tac-Toe project! 🎮✨
+**Thank you for checking out my project! 🎮✨**

 ```
 ```